 We might be the new kids on the block but our story goes way back to 2007 when we (SmartMeasures co-founders, Libby Dale and Mike Crooks) first worked together on a major online customer engagement program in a large corporate.

 The key intent of the project was to get customers better connected via the use of digital channels.

-Our valuable learning from that undertaking was that the more engaged online customers are with a business and the lower the number of operational issues (outages, delivery problems, product quality, billing errors and so) on they experience, the greater the likelihood they will remain long-term.
+Our valuable learning from that was: the more engaged online customers are with a business and the lower the number of operational issues (outages, delivery problems, product quality, billing errors and so) they experienced, the greater the likelihood they will remain long-term.

 We now had the framework for demonstrating the link between customer engagement and customer retention!
 This learning was only to morph into a business idea – SmartMeasures – several years later.